top of page

 Thomas Paine

 Below is a letter from Thomas Paine to his fellow Deist Elihu Palmer.
-The letter is about Palmers Deism important book Principles of Nature.
-Paine's letter makes it clear that it's important for Deism to be direct and not to pull any punches when dealing with the harmful and irrational "revealed" religions.
+The letter is about Palmer's important Deism book Principles of Nature.
+Paine's letter makes it clear that it's important for Deists to be direct and not to pull any punches when dealing with the harmful and irrational "revealed" religions.

 To Elihu Palmer